 Buffering pH and Chlorine

-Two agents are used to buffer pH and chlorine levels, with the aim of keeping them within a narrow range to increase the effectiveness of the whole system.
+Two agents are used to buffer pH and chlorine levels.
+Their aim is to keep pH and chlorine within a narrow range to increase effectiveness of the whole system.

 Total alkalinity (TA) is a measure of the pool water’s ability to resist changes in pH.
 The goal is to keep TA within a range that holds the pH steady.
 If TA is too low then pH can fluctuate wildly.
 If TA is too high, it can be extremely hard to adjust the pH if you need to change it.